rangesecurity/ctop/README.md

 ## Architecture

-### Event Detection
+### Event Subscription Service

-Event detection consists of two services, the main subscription service is responsible for subscribing to events, and pushing received events into a redis queue, while the secondary service streams events from the redis queue persisting the events into Postgres for further analysis.
-The following event subscriptions exist:
+The event subscription service connects to tendermint RPC's and streams the following events into a redis queue:

 * `NewRound`
 * `NewRoundStep`
 * `Vote`

+### Redis Event Stream Service

+The redis event stream service connects to the redis queue and streams events in real-time, persisting them into a postgres database for further analysis.

-### Validator Indexing
+### Validator Indexing Service

-The validator indexing service maintains a list of validators which are in the active set.
-This is used for implementing analysis tools like the missing vote analyzer.
+The validator indexing service connects to tendermint RPC's and retrieves the list of validators which are in the active set and persists this information into postgres; Any changes to the active set (adding/removal of validators) is recorded.

-## Analyzer
+### Analyzer Service

-The analyzer provides analysis tools that analyzes indexed events in an attempt to provide insights into conditions that may result in chain halts or other liveliness issues.
+The analyzer service provides analysis tools that analyzes indexed data in an attempt to provide insights into conditions that may result in chain halts or other liveliness issues.
+The following analyzer tools are available:

-### Missing Vote Analyzer
+* Missing Vote Analyzer

-The missing vote analyzer is used to provide alerts when validators in the active set fail to vote in at least one round for the most recent block.
+  * Provides alerts when validators in the active set fail to vote in at least one round for the most recent block

 ## Usage